Markvaman/Diplom_3/README.md

 In this project I created UI tests for testing main users scenario accordingly the requirenments

-Install the dependencies and devDependencies and start the server.
+Although I used API test to optimize the user creation and removing.

 Project is developed with: